 Helmut Walser Smith

-Martha Rivers Ingram Chair of History
+The Martha Rivers Ingram Professor of History

 Helmut Walser Smith is a historian of modern Germany, with particular interests in the history of nation-building and nationalism, the history of cartography, religious history, the history of anti-Semitism, and the history of the Holocaust and its memory.
 He is the author of German Nationalism and Religious Conflict, 1870-1914 (Princeton, 1995) and a number of edited collections, including The Oxford Handbook of Modern German History (Oxford, 2011), Protestants, Catholics and Jews in Germany, 1800-1914 (Oxford, 2001), The Holocaust and other Genocides: History, Representation, Ethics (Nashville, 2002), and, with Werner Bergmann and Christhard Hoffmann, Exclusionary Violence: Antisemitic Riots in Modern German History (Ann Arbor, 2002).